 After places have been offered, Hertfordshire County Council will maintain a continuing interest (waiting) list on behalf of the school governors.
 A child's position on a continuing interest list will be determined by the admission criteria outlined above and a child's place on the list can change as other children join or leave it.
 The county council will contact parents/carers if a vacancy becomes available and it can be offered to a child.
-Continuing interest lists will be maintained for every year group until the end of the summer term.
-To retain a continuing interest application after this time, parents must make an in-year application.
+Continuing interest lists will be maintained for every year group until the summer term (date to be confirmed).
+To remain on the CI (waiting) list after this time, parents must confirm they are still interested in a place by completing an In Year application form.

-In-Year
+In-Year Admissions